sftpplus/sftpplus-docs/src/doc_source/configuration-auth/azure-ad.rst

 * openid - for generic authentication
 * User.Read - for generic authentication
-* Directory.Read.All - Delegated (for Azure AD group association)
+* GroupMember.Read.All - Delegated (for Azure AD group association)

 Other configuration options are available in Azure AD via the `Enterprise applications` page.
 On the `Enterprise applications -> Properties` you can configure a general 'Enable/Disable' option for the SFTPPlus application.